tdr soil moisture sensors & fdr soil moisture sensors

 4. Time Domain Reflective (TDR) Moisture Sensor

-– Principle: It measures how long electromagnetic waves take to travel through the soil.
+– Principle: It measures how long electromagnetic waves take to travel time through the soil.
 This helps find moisture levels.

 – Advantages: It is very accurate and reliable.
 It is great for scientific research and advanced farming.